What is Testfakta Bio-based?

 What is the purpose of Testfakta Bio-based?

-Is Testfakta Bio-based a profit-seeking organisation?
+Is Testfakta Bio-based a profit-driven organisation?